radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 If you are not using a separate ZooKeeper ensemble, before attempting to add nodes to an existing cluster, please make sure the ZooKeeper process on the first cluster node (installed following the steps in the [Installing a Single Node](#installing-a-single-node) is running.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Do NOT attempt to install multiple new nodes at the same time.
-Wait until each new node is successfully added and ZooKeeper is running properly on the node (if you are using local ZooKeeper) before installing additional nodes to the cluster.**
+>Do NOT attempt to install multiple new nodes at the same time.
+Wait until each new node is successfully added and ZooKeeper is running properly on the node (if you are using local ZooKeeper) before installing additional nodes to the cluster.

 If you are using a separate ZooKeeper ensemble, before attempting to add RadiantOne nodes to an existing cluster, please make sure that at least two ZooKeepers servers are up and running.

 1. At the “System Check Report” step, verify that the system passed all checks and click Next.

+    >[!warning]
-    ><span style="color:red">**IMPORTANT NOTE **–** Hardware sizing is a critical component of directory service planning and deployment.
+    >Hardware sizing is a critical component of directory service planning and deployment.
 The system check report verifies that important RadiantOne system requirements are met.
 If a test fails, an X is shown, like in the screenshot below.
 The failure should be addressed before continuing with the installation.
-Refer to the RadiantOne Hardware Sizing Guide for more information.**
+Refer to the RadiantOne Hardware Sizing Guide for more information.

 ![An image showing ](Media/Image2.1.jpg)